Hetvi3/Hetvi3/README.md

 ## Hi👋 I'm Hetvi Varu

-🎓 I'm an Electronics and Communication Engineering student passionate about driving innovative hardware and embedded system solutions.
+🎓 I'm an Electronics and Communication Engineer, passionate about driving innovative hardware and embedded system solutions.
-💡 Passionate about Embedded Systems, VLSI, and ASIC Design.
-🛠 Currently learning RTOS, Computer Architecture, and FPGA development.

-## 🚀 About Me

-- 🌱 Improving my skills in **ASIC Flow and Digital Design**
-- 🧠 Exploring **ESP-IDF,  Verilog HDL, and PlatformIO**
-- 🔧 Ask me about **RISC-V, AES, and HMI Development**

 ## 📬 Connect with me: